Hickory FC

-Hickory Football Club is an American soccer team based in Hickory, North Carolina, that currently plays in the National Premier Soccer League, on the de facto fourth tier of the United States soccer league system.
-The team plays its home games at Moretz Stadium.
+Hickory FC is a semi-professional men's soccer club based in Hickory, North Carolina.
+Led by an ownership group consisting of five families, the club was founded in 2023.
+It competes in USL League Two, an amateur league in the United States league system, and previously played in the National Premier Soccer League.
+It plays its home games at Moretz Stadium.

 History

 Serious discussions about bringing a semi-professional soccer club to Hickory began in late 2022, with the club being officially announced as an expansion club of the NPSL in late 2023.

 In their inaugural season, Hickory FC finished the regular season second in the NPSL's Southeast Conference.
 In the playoffs, they won the Southeast Conference championship before falling in the South Region semifinals.
 In their second season, Hickory FC finished the regular season first in the NPSL's Southeast Conference.
 In the conference playoff final, Hickory FC beat Appalachian FC 1-0 after extra time, in front of a then record crowd of 5,758 fans, to win the Southeast Conference championship for the second straight season.
 Hickory FC would go on to win two more home matches in the 2025 NPSL playoffs, defeating Lubbock Matadors SC 1-0 in the South region final and Ristozi FC 3-2 in the National semifinals.
 The home win over Ristozi FC set a new home attendance record of 6,247 fans.
 In the NPSL National final played in San Francisco, Hickory FC beat the defending NPSL champions El Farolito SC 3-2 to win the club's first NPSL national championship.